Giansass/python-project-template/README.md

    ```sh
    poetry env use python3
    ```
-4. Create the poetry.lock file form the pyproject.toml
+4. Create the poetry.lock form the pyproject.toml
    ```sh
    poetry lock
    ```
-5. Install all the packages in the poetry.lock file
+5. Install all the packages in the poetry.lock
    ```sh
    poetry install
    ```